cepwin/GettingDataFinalProject/Codebook.md

 ##Analytical Decisions
+The firstimportant decision was which columns to include.
+I chose to include the columns that were the means and the standard deviations of the raw data.
+These are designated in the original data with the _mean() or _std() in the feature label.
+This was for two reasons, first these measurements are in pairs..ie. every measurement _mean() has a corresponding _std().
+Second they are calcluated based on the sensor readings and do not involve any other processing (ie. like meanFreq)

+Second I had to determine the data shape.
 Given the definition of the problem (mean of means and stds) I determined that the best shape of the data was for each independent measurement of a particular subject performing a particular activity I would have two variables, the mean of the means and the mean of the standard deviations.
 Thus for each independent measurement the two datapoints would be the variables provided.
-The second important decision was which columns to include.
-I chose to include the columns that were the means and the standard deviations of the raw data.
-These are designated in the original data with the _mean() or _std() in the feature label.

 ##Codebook

 ###Activity: This is the activity that was involved when the measurement was made